Last updated: September 2020

 The GSG is an independent global steering group promoting sustainable development and advancing education in impact investment.
 The GSG was established in 2015 as the successor to, and incorporating the work of, the Social Impact Investment Taskforce established under the UK’s presidency of the G8.

-The GSG currently has over 30 member countries, plus the EU, each with National Advisory Boards (NABs), and strategic partnerships with leading global organisations.
+The GSG currently has over 30 member countries, each with National Advisory Boards (NABs), and strategic partnerships with leading global organisations.
 It is an organisation of over 500 senior people.
 The GSG brings together leaders from the worlds of finance, business, government, and philanthropy.

 The GSG, a British charity, aims to bring solutions to social and environmental challenges through education by spreading the use of impact approaches in making philanthropic, business and investment decisions.